entice/entice/server.md

 ---

-Synchroneously add the group ability to your player.
+Synchroneously add the movement ability to your player.

 ```
 join